 - Situational Awareness and Risk Assessment: Raise your levels of awareness and preparedness.
 Good point men do constant risk analysis as they walk their course, always attuned to the indicators and then using them to avoid ambushes by either altering their course or being ready for those they cannot avoid.
 If we recognize the indicators in advance, we can make immediate course corrections to avoid or lessen the impact of pending ambushes and stay the course of our current mission.
 Work on this is during the calm, when you’re removed from crisis mode and can be thinking about it and practicing it.
 What you learn and change now will shed light on the otherwise “unexpected” future and will be better positioning you for success.

-There’s much more to the Pointman Principles, and they’re integrated at different levels within several of my courses and programs, including 72 Hours to Peak Performance, Pointman for Life and Get off the X and LEARN to Lead.
-(My 72 Hours to Peak Performance online course is available now for $49.99 at www.getoffx.com) Future posts in this series will expand on all of this.
+There’s much more to the Pointman Principles, and they’re integrated at different levels within several of my courses, keynotes and coaching programs, including 72 Hours to Peak Performance, Pointman for Life, How to Build the Overcome Mindset, and Get off the X and LEARN to Lead.
+(My online courses 72 Hours to Peak Performance, $49.99, and How to Build the Overcome Mindset, $29.99, are available now at www.getoffx.com) Delve into how to apply all of these principles practically every day with my Pointman Planner, a bestselling daily/weekly/quarterly journal available at Amazon.
+Meanwhile, future posts in this series will expand on all of this, beginning with “Leadership and Change Management in Business Part 2: Recognize Your Reality.”
+Check it out.
 Until then …

 “Lead Always and Overcome All,”